Devulapalli Krishnasastri

 Devulapalli Krishnasastri (1 November 1897 – 24 February 1980) was a Telugu poet, playwright and translator known for his works in Telugu literature and Telugu cinema.
 He is known as Andhra Shelley.
 In 1976, Krishnasastri was honoured with Padma Bhushan, third highest civilian award in India.
 In 1978, he received Sahitya Akademi Award for his literary works.

 Early life

-Krishnasastri was born on 1 November 1897 in Ramachandrapalem of East Godavari, India.
+Krishnasastri was born on 1 November 1897 in Ramachandrampalem of East Godavari, India.
 He was brought up in Pithapuram in a family of court-poets.
-He grew interest in English literature while he was in his high school.
+He developed an interest in English literature while he was in high school.

 Career

 Krishnasastri started writing poetry from a very young age.
 Krishnasastri's works changed significantly after he met Rabindranath Tagore at Santiniketan in 1929.
 Krishnasastri joined All India Radio in 1945 and wrote a number of plays for it.

 He also translated Goda Devi's Tamil Tiruppavai into Telugu Keertanaas.
 Other translations of Tiruppavai are available - but they are all word for word.
 His translation is unique because he had taken the central idea of each Pasuram, made it into Pallavi and wove around it the rest of the paasuram into anupallavi and charanam(s).
 They were set to pure carnatic music, even as they were composed, by Amruthavalli Sundaram.
 The publication with notation, is Orient Longman.

 He died on 24 February 1980.